Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos, Meditations On The End Of The World.md

 And yet here We are.

-At the End of one world.
+At the End of a world.

 And the Beginning of another.